theaddonn/discord-webhook2/README.md

 Why use this one over the others?

-It is the only one to support:

-- uploading files/extra data
+While there are multiple other libraries, most of them are either unmaintained or lack certain features...

+Supports:
+- [X] Embeds
-- handling message ids
+- [X] Handling message ids
+- [X] Uploading files/extra data
-- editing and deleting messages
+- [X] Sending, getting, editing and deleting messages

-and more...

 ### Example

-Hello world:
+A basic "Hello World" using `discord-webhook2`:

 ```rust
 use discord_webhook2::{DiscordWebhook, Message};